Bessans: Architectural heritage

 Prehistoric vestiges and ancient neolithic cave paintings with the "Rock of the Castle".

 Civil Houses of the seventeenth and eighteenth centuries, with the roofs of roofing stones.
 Stones engraved on houses.
-This includes external murals from the seventeenth century on the "dead house" (after the novel of Henri Bordeaux carrying this title, and which describes in fictionalized form the life of Bessans in the nineteenth century).
+This includes external murals from the seventeenth century on the "dead house" (after the novel of Henry Bordeaux carrying this title, and which describes in fictionalized form the life of Bessans in the nineteenth century).
 There is also a notable bridge on the Arc River.

 The Saint-Anthony Vault

 The Saint-Anthony vault forms part of a network of vaults, oratories and cross on the parochial territory of Bessans.
 It is a rectangular building built on the sandy spur which overhangs the village, parallel to the church.
 It dates from the beginning of fifteenth century.
 It was set up and decorated between 1503 and 1522.
 The principal frontage is protected by a hood which shelters external decoration, of the frescos representing the seven theological virtues followed from the dance from the defects connected by a chain drawn by two demons in direction from the hell.
 The bell-tower of the vault is assembled on the Western pinion and dominates a roof with double slope in roofing stones.
 This vault possessed a typical coffered ceiling of the Rebirth with polychrome paintings (1526).
 On the walls of the vault are forty panels representing the life of Jesus Christ, from the Nativity to Pentecost, in the same style as paintings of the Vault Saint-Sébastien de Lanslevillard.
 Painting is all done as frescos, painting with water on fresh mortar.